buildkite/polyglot-co-demo-backend/docs/aws-deployment-setup.md

 `WEATHER_SERVICE_URL=https://cbz123.execute-api.ap-southeast-2.amazonaws.com/prod/polyglot-co-weather_fetchWeather`

-## Allow the agent to write to the EB app’s S3 bucket
+## Allow the agent to deploy the EB app

-We need to give permission for the agent to upload a new version of the backend to the EB application’s S3 bucket.
-To do this, find the bucket name (such as `elasticbeanstalk-ap-southeast-2-534940912648`), and then add an Inline Policy to your agent role that allows it to write to this bucket under the `/deploys/*` key.
+We need to give permission for the agent to upload a new version of the backend to the EB application’s S3 bucket, and create new versions.
+To do this, find the bucket name (such as `elasticbeanstalk-ap-southeast-2-534940912648`) and the ARN of the application, and then add an Inline Policy to your agent role that allows it to write to the S3 bucket under the `/deploys/*` key, and create versions and update the environment.

 ```json
 {